 Selection of Suppliers and Production Infrastructure

-This stage is one of the most critical phases in the product development process leading up to mass production.
-At this point, decisions regarding who will be involved in production and what resources will be utilized directly impact quality, cost, lead times, and the overall stability of the supply chain.
+This stage represents one of the most critical phases in the product development lifecycle leading up to mass production.
+Decisions regarding manufacturing partners and resource allocation at this point directly impact quality, cost, lead times, and the overall stability of the supply chain.

 Supplier selection includes: